 The SENDCo, Daniel Chung who is also the assistant principal, is an experienced subject specialist in both English and mathematics.
 He has worked as a subject leader of English and mathematics in different schools prior to working at Lincoln UTC.
-The deputy head of inclusion, Helen Sprakes, is an experienced teaching assistant specialising in the SEND provision and external agencies liaison.
+The deputy head of inclusion, Helen Sprakes, has had years of SEND experience in both supporting students and liaising with external agencies.

-The team consists of 7 dedicated and highly skilled teaching assistants.
+The team consists of 6 dedicated and highly skilled teaching assistants.
 The adult support in lessons is delivered by the teaching assistants who specialise in each key subject area.
 This ensures the best possible subject specific support to our learners with additional needs.